Hysilicon/Hall_Sensor_Door_Locking/README.md

 Note: For Wi-Fi connection issues that may occur with the esp32-s3 DevKit, customizing the transmission power in the code can effectively resolve most cases of failed initial connection attempts.

 The native compilation version by Espressif has more stable Wi-Fi, MQTT broker connection, and reconnection mechanisms.

+The development code includes a default LED for detecting Wi-Fi connection status and a buzzer for alerting changes in door lock status.